danielepantaleone/ioq3-UrT/README.md

 videogame Urban Terror 4.x serie (http://www.urbanterror.info).
 This specific engine version is compatible with both **4.1** version and **4.2** version, although it's highly optimized to work with Urban Terror 4.2.x.

-*NOTE: this project is not maintained anymore: for a similar version of customized engine please click [here](https://github.com/clearskies)*

 ## How to compile

 ### *Linux*